tensorchord/openmodelz/README.md

 OpenModelZ (MDZ) provides a simple CLI to deploy and manage your machine learning workloads on any cloud or home lab.

-## Why use MDZ?
+## Why use OpenModelZ

-OpenModelZ is the ideal solution for practitioners who want to quickly deploy their machine learning models to an endpoint without the hassle of spending excessive time, money, and effort to figure out the entire end-to-end process.
+OpenModelZ is the ideal solution for practitioners who want to quickly deploy their machine learning models to a (public or private) endpoint without the hassle of spending excessive time, money, and effort to figure out the entire end-to-end process.

 We created OpenModelZ in response to the difficulties of finding a simple, cost-effective way to get models into production fast.
 Traditional deployment methods can be complex and time-consuming, requiring significant effort and resources to get models up and running.